How does this medication work? What will it do for me?

 Who should NOT take this medication?

-Pinaverium should not be taken by anyone who is allergic to pinaverium or to any of the ingredients of the medication.
+Do not take pinaverium if you are allergic to pinaverium or to any of the ingredients of the medication.

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.